rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 }
 ````

-First, we defined an inner class with the comparator.
-Then we sorted without the comparator
+First, we defined an inner class with the `Comparator`.
+Then we sorted without the `Comparator`
-and with the comparator to see the difference in output.
+and with the `Comparator` to see the difference in output.

-Comparator is a functional interface since there is only one abstract method to implement.
+`Comparator` is a functional interface since there is only one abstract method to implement.
-This means that we can rewrite the comparator in the previous example as any of the
+This means that we can rewrite the `Comparator` in the previous example as any of the
 following:

 ````